🎯 What to Expect

-This mini-course is for adults with ADHD who want to rebuild their relationship with movement using curiosity, compassion, and brain-friendly tools.
+This mini-course helps adults with ADHD rebuild their relationship with movement through brain-friendly tools, compassion, and curiosity.
+Enjoy short, practical videos plus reflection prompts and downloadable worksheets.

 • Reflection prompts and guided check-ins